tylerrussin/C4ADS-Project/README.md

 **First Objective: Define a Baseline Model (Top Priority)**

 As it stands now we have all the means to create a baseline model given the tagged and untagged data we currently have access to.
 I believe it is in our best interest to construct the basic systems needed for this baseline model to start processing our data.
 This includes constructing a dataset consisting of the tagged data and a subsample of the untagged data.
-A barebones pipeline to clean the data and label the data simply based on being either tagged or not tagged.
+As well as a barebones pipeline to clean the data and label the data simply based on being either tagged or not tagged.
 This pipeline would need to include simple imputing, removing of nan values, either one hot or categorical encoding, and a baseline model.

 Recommended Baseline Models: